 Our unique programs equip individuals and families with the tools they need to not only face any crisis situation, but also begin a journey toward lasting independence.
 Britepaths offers tailored services to address the unique needs of those living in poverty or experiencing crisis.
 We also provide food, grocery gift cards, school supplies and financial assistance to help stabilize families.

-Each year, we help more than 7,000 families and individuals through these tailored services.
+Each year, we help approximately 7,000 families and individuals through these tailored services.
 The success of our programs can be measured by the thousands of Fairfax County residents who achieve their financial goals, avoid housing or job loss and take the tools they received to become self-sufficient.

 I was on the verge of being evicted from my home.
 My children and I are truly thankful for all the help and support from Britepaths." – Joan, Britepaths Client